The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

 \subsection{Wrap Up}

 This section provided an illustration of the fact that the complexity of LCL tasks can be analyzed by considering finite simplicial complexes, even if the tasks were defined for arbitrarily large networks, whose nodes are assigned IDs from an arbitrarily large range of values.
-The next section provides a formalization of the examples in this section, and establishes our main result. }\fi
+The next section provides a formalization of the examples in this section, and generalize them to establish our main result.